Analyzing Leonardo DRS (DRS) & The Competition

-Leonardo DRS (NASDAQ:DRS – Get Rating) is one of 19 public companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
-We will compare Leonardo DRS to similar businesses based on the strength of its risk, dividends, profitability, analyst recommendations, earnings, valuation and institutional ownership.
+Leonardo DRS (NASDAQ:DRS – Get Rating) is one of 19 publicly-traded companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it contrast to its peers?
+We will compare Leonardo DRS to similar businesses based on the strength of its institutional ownership, valuation, analyst recommendations, risk, earnings, dividends and profitability.

 Profitability